 Antibiotics revolutionised the treatment of infectious diseases when they were first discovered in the 1940s.
 However, over the intervening decades, continued use of antibiotics to treat a wide range of conditions has led to increased levels of antibiotic resistance.
 We are now moving into a “post-antibiotic era”, where once treatable infections no longer respond to antibiotics.
 This issue is already limiting the types of medical interventions that are possible and it will continue to do so, increasingly, until there are effective alternatives.

 One alternative to antibiotics is the use of biocides to treat infectious diseases.
 The basic hypothesis tested is: if antibiotic resistance is the problem, then we need to find a way of delivering antimicrobials that does not give rise to resistance.
 Biocides are less prone to the development of resistance than antibiotics because they attack multiple celluar targets.
 If nanotechnology platforms could be used to deliver biocides to infected body sites, they could kill the infecting microbes and resolve the infection.

-There are a few polymers which can be used to encapsulate the drug of interest which are FDA approved.
-Commonly poly (lactic-co-glycolic acid) (PLGA) is used as it is hydrolysed to its monomers, lactic acid and glycolic acid which are readily metabolised in the body via the Krebs cycle.
+There are a few polymers that can be used as delivery systems that are already FDA approved.
+Poly lactic-co-glycolic acid (PLGA) is commonly used because it is hydrolysed to its monomers: lactic acid and glycolic acid, and these are readily metabolised in the body via the Krebs cycle.
 Hydrophobicity of the hydrophobic PLGA polymer can be increased to aid solubility and membrane transfer by the addition of polyethylene glycol (PEG).
-Specific target delivery can be achieved by surface modification by attaching the receptor or ligand to the surface of PEG.
+Specific target delivery can be achieved through surface modification by attaching a receptor or ligand to the surface of PEG.